zabbix/zabbix/templates/app/kubernetes_http/kubernetes_kubelet_http/README.md

 Please report any issues with the template at https://support.zabbix.com

-You can also provide a feedback, discuss the template or ask for help with it at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback).
+You can also provide feedback, discuss the template or ask for help with it at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback).